Guruprasad-G/Swarm-Exploration-and-Target-Searching/README.md

 ### Constraints and Assumptions :
   - The arena is a square arena and it can be of any size.
   - There are no obstacles in the path of the robot.
   - Minimum distance between the walls is 1m.
+  - The distance sensors mounted on the robot can only measure upto 0.5m.
   - The way the walls are placed or the expected distance/hurestic distance toward the target... are not given.

 ### Feature of the project :